paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 work is still present as disputes and approvals are racing.
 Every time participation is faster than approval, a node would do double work anyway.

+One gotcha remains: We could be receiving our own approval vote via dispute-distribution (or dispute chain scraping), because some (likely malicious) node picked it as the opposing valid vote e.g. as an attempt to prevent the dispute from concluding (it is only sending it to us).
+The solution is simple though: When checking for an existing own vote to determine whether or not to participate, we will instruct `dispute-distribution` to distribute an already existing own approval vote.
+This way a dispute will always be able to conclude, even with these kinds of attacks.
+Alternatively or in addition to be double safe, we could also choose to simply drop (own) approval votes from any import that is not requested from the dispute-coordinator itself.

+Side note: In fact with both of these we would already be triple safe, because the dispute coordinator also scrapes any votes from ongoing disputes off chain.
+Therefore, as soon as the current node becomes a block producer it will put its own approval vote on chain, and all other honest nodes will retrieve it from there.

 ## Coordinating Actual Dispute Participation